drivendataorg/cookiecutter-data-science/docs/docs/opinions.md

 ### Examples of template adaptation and evolution

 A project's organizational needs may differ from the start and can change over time.
-Here are a few examples of how we've adapted this template in our own work.
+Here are some examples of directions to go in evolving your project structure.

 #### Example 1: Simplifying